5 Best Small Business Banks in Los Angeles

 One particularly attractive California Bank & Trust checking option is Business Interest Checking, which pays you interest on your balance.
 You only need to maintain a $3,500 daily balance in order to keep from paying the account’s $15 monthly maintenance fee, and you’ll get $15,000 in cash deposits and 250 transactions per month—all while earning interest on your money.

-Chase Total Business Checking is an entry-sized account for new businesses and those that don’t need a ton of features from their bank.
-The account comes with 100 free transactions and $5,000 in free cash deposits every month.
-Chase Total Business Checking only costs $15 a month, which goes down to $12 if you opt-in for paperless statements.
-You can waive the monthly fee outright with a $1,500 minimum daily balance.
+Chase Business Complete Checking is an entry-sized account for new businesses and those that don’t need a ton of features from their bank.
+The account comes with $5,000 in free cash deposits every month.
+Chase Business Complet Checking has a low monthly fee that can be waived multiple ways.

 Chase Performance Business Checking takes Total Business Checking a step further, offering account holders with 250 free transactions and $20,000 in cash deposits every month.
 You’ll also get two outgoing domestic wires for free every month with Chase Performance Business Checking, and can have the $30 monthly fee waived with a monthly deposit balance of $35,000.